Maharshi (2019 film): Critical reception

 Maharshi received mixed reviews from the critics who praised the cast performances, action sequences, technical aspects, plot and emotional quotient while criticising the predictable and lengthy narration.
 Sangeetha Devi Dundoo of The Hindu wrote, "At the heart of Maharshi is a story that could have been leveraged to make a compelling social drama that also traces the transformative journey of an ambitious man.
 But there’s a huge gap between what it could have been and what it is".
 The Times of Indias Neeshita Nyayapati gave a rating of 3 out of 5 and wrote that "Watch it not just for Mahesh Babu and Allari Naresh’s performances but also for the story, if you don’t mind all the bells and whistles it comes with.
 It might not be entertaining all through, thanks to the draggy bits, but its heart is in the right place".
 Writing for Hindustan Times, Karthik Kumar opined "Maharshi is a problematic film with big ideas but it tugs at heartstrings.
 Take out the farming sub-plot, Maharshi would’ve been a tiresome watch in which Rishi just won’t shut up with his sermons on success".
 Sify criticised the film's narration and duration.
-The reviewer felt that the film has predictable storyline, lacks any shred of originality, the second half is totally unsatisfied and the emotional core is not convincing.
-Sakshi Post opined that acting performances of Babu and Naresh and the direction are the film's positives, while Devi's soundtrack and poor screenplay are the drawbacks of the film.
+The reviewer felt that the film has predictable storyline, lacks any shred of originality, the second half is totally unsatisfied and the emotional core is not convincing..

 News18 stated "Maharshi exudes a sense of comfort and happiness in the midst of the wreckage and targeting".
 India Today gave 2.5 out of 5 stars stating "Maharshi has a meaty story in between several sub-plots.
 If only it was crisp and to the point.
 If only.
 Mahesh Babu's Maharshi is not about a business tycoon coming back to his motherland.
 He has a bigger purpose here".
 Hemanth Kumar of Firstpost praised cinematography, performances of lead actors and film score, adding: "Maharshi is a well-intentioned drama and has some beautifully written sequences; however, it holds back on a lot of things it wants to say for so long that it makes you feel restless at times".
 A critic of Deccan Chronicle too praised cinematography, performances of lead actors and film score, giving a rating of three-and-half out of five.
 Gabbeta Ranjith Kumar of The Indian Express cited the film as "crowd pleaser", giving a final verdict – "Vamshi Paidipally handles an emotionally intense subject well.
 But, the director could have paid more attention to Maharshi’s run-time.
 He could have chopped two masala songs which act as speed bumps."